unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

   text="Walk through the same halls that railway workers and patients did with modern renovations bringing the history back to life."
   %}

 A scenic view of the city of Albuquerque welcomes  anyone from the former mental institution's Apothecary Lounge, a place where history and modern [luxury](http://www.hvlinteriors.com/single_gallery_HPC.html#.WfEJFBOPIlU) meet.
-[The Parq Central Hotel](http://hotelparqcentral.com) was preserved for its significance in offering medical services for railway employees during its time as the Santa Fe Railway hospital.
+[The Parq Central Hotel](http://hotelparqcentral.com) was preserved for its significance in offering medical services for railway employees during its time as the Santa Fe Railway hospital[^Preservation].
 Walk through the same halls that railway workers and patients did with modern renovations bringing the history back to life.